pilgrimtabby/save-tabs/README.md

 ### macOS

 If you have more than one window open, you'll be prompted to choose which window(s) to save.
 Follow the on-screen instructions.
-This program generates a bash executable file with your Chrome session information--to use it, double click it.
+This program generates a zsh executable file with your Chrome session information--to use it, double click it.

 # Installation